kuldeep23907/Top-Level/Bootcamp/ETHOnline/Member/README.md

 * 160 bit account number of the related village (used to calculate the damage compensation).

 ## Hackathon "Member" User Story
+**I'd not spend too much time on this simple dApp because the meat is in the "Enabler" dApp.**
 ### Data Model
 In the Hackathon, a Member is represented by the following data:
 * total of the Member contributions to the common pot since the Member is registered